Southeastern Business Ethics Lecture to feature one of Time Magazine's Persons of the Year

 HAMMOND – Best-selling author, consultant and internationally recognized speaker

-the featured speaker at Southeastern Louisiana University’s annual ethics lecture
+be the featured speaker at Southeastern Louisiana University’s annual ethics lecture

 sponsored by the College of Business.
 Cooper was named one of Time Magazine’s Persons